staujd02/Pi-RFID-Video-Player/README.md

  - editor.pyw
  - videoEngine.pyw
+ - videoEngineGPIO.pyw

-editor.pyw: This script launches a GUI used to edit the vids.csv and UUID_Table.csv.
-It is also used to copy videos to the source usb.

-videoEngine.pyw: This script launches the video player.
+editor.pyw: This script launches a GUI used to edit the vids.csv and UUID_Table.csv, set the source USB, and copy videos from other USB's to the source USB. videoEngine.pyw: This script launches the video player. videoEngineGPIO.pyw: This script launches the video player using GPIO pins as
+	substitutes for the MPR121 capacitive touch sensor.
 ------------------------------------------------------------------------
 There are three info files.